-Petitioner requests a total of \$18,754.78 in attorney's costs, consisting of costs expended for medical records, filing fees, mailings and expert witnesses.
+Petitioner requests a total of \$1,223.94 in attorney's costs, consisting of costs expended for medical records, filing fees, mailings and expert witnesses.
 Pet.
 App. at 4.
-The majority of the request for costs is for the work performed by the experts, Dr. Lawrence Steinman (\$12,625.00) and Dr. Davis Wellisch, Ph.D. (\$1,800.00).
-Each of their invoices presents a reasonable hourly rate and number of hours.
-The other filing costs, etc., are also reasonable.
+The request for costs is supported with proper documentation and is awarded in full.